 We perform an initial automated POS tagging on the corpus.
 However, owing to the noise in the data, the accuracy of this method was experimentally found to be lower than the general accuracy.
-To mitigate this, the annotators also assign the specific POS tag for the slang word after considering its usage in text.
+To mitigate this, the annotators also assign the specific POS tag, for the slang word, after considering its usage in text.
 Several slang words (especially acronyms such as 'LOL' (Laughing Out Loud) or 'BTW' (By The Way) cannot be assigned a POS tag.
-An 'ABR' tag was assigned to these words to indicate that they are abbreviations.
+We assign an 'ABR' tag to such abbreviations.